FrozenPigs/Taigabot/README.md

 **Note:** Due to some issues with the launcher we recommend you run the bot manually as detailed below.

+**Note:** If migrating from an older version please look in the modules/Admin.py at the migrate_old_db command.
+MAKE SURE TO USE A COPY OF THE ORIGINAL DB.

 The launcher will start the bot as a background process, and allow the bot to close and restart itself.
 This is only supported on unix-like machines (not Windows).

 For the launcher to work properly, install `screen`, or `daemon` (daemon is recommended):